cdstanford/gid/README.md

 - In particular, Algorithm 3 exhibits up to two orders of magnitude speedup over BFGT for larger GIDs – we measured speedups of 110x to 530x for GIDs in the top five size buckets (GIDs of size nearest to 100K, 200K, 500K, 1M, and 2M).
 - Both algorithms, and our implementations of all the baseline approaches, exhibit correct output on all unit tests and benchmarks.

-The plots included in Figure 5 were generated using a Google spreadsheet, and cannot be produced automatically from the artifact.
-However, we also include all information needed to reproduce these figures, if necessary.
+The plots included in Figure 5, as well as the Qty column of Figure 4, were generated using a Google spreadsheet, and cannot be produced automatically.
-(TODO)
+For completeness, we include the spreadsheet in `spreadsheets` as an `.xlsx` file, and we also include a link to a Google sheet template which can be used to regenerate the plots.
+We also include instructions for how to copy the raw results into the spreadsheet; if this is done, the plots should update based on the new data.
+However, to save time, we recommend focusing the evaluation on running the command-line tools to reproduce the raw results (in CSV form) as well as checking the output to see that it agrees with what is reported in the paper.

 ## Quick-Start Guide (smoke-test phase)